Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Introduction

 For other setups, similar min-max problems can be formulated, some of which can be solved optimally (e.g., power control \cite{Foschini93,zander92a, zander92b}, transmitter density allocation \cite{luswa19}, or certain MISO beamforing \cite{bengtsson01,Wiesel06}).
 But for general multi-channel and/or MIMO interference channel, the corresponding problem is NP-hard \cite{liu13maxminTSP}.
-Many heuristic algorithms are available for these problems \cite{liu13maxminTSP,Razaviyayn12maxmin,sun14downlink,luwa18}, but they are all designed for special problems, and often requires repeatedly invoking general purpose solvers (which can be computationally expensive).
-For computational tractability, a common approach is to perform the following approximations of the min-rate utility \cite{Li15outtage}: { } However such a procedure can introduce significant rate losses.
+Many heuristic algorithms are available for these problems \cite{liu13maxminTSP,Razaviyayn12maxmin,sun14downlink,luwa18}, but they are all designed for special problems, and often require repeatedly invoking computationally expensive general purpose solvers.
+For computational tractability, a common approach is to perform the following approximation of the min-rate utility \cite{Li15outtage}:

+However such an approximation procedure can introduce significant rate losses, as will be seen in Sec. \ref{sec:majhead}.

-{\bf Power control in the presence of a jammer:} Consider an extension of the above scenario (which is first described in \cite{gohary2009generalized}), where a jammer participates in a $K$-user $N$-channel interference channel transmission.
-Differently from a regular user, the jammer's objective is to reduce the total sum-rate of the other users by properly transmitting noises.
-Let us use $y^n$ to denote the jammer's transmission on the $n$th channel, then the corresponding sum-rate maximization-minimization problem can be formulated as:{ } where $x_{k}$ and $y$ are the power allocation of user $k$ and the jammer, respectively; the set $\mathcal{X}:=\mathcal{X}_{1}\times\cdots\times\mathcal{X}_{K}$, where $\mathcal{X}_{k}$ are defined similarly as before.
+{\bf Power control in the presence of a jammer:} Consider an extension of the power control problem, where a jammer participates in a $K$-user $N$-channel interference channel transmission \cite{gohary2009generalized}.
+Differently from a regular user, the jammer's objective is to reduce the sum-rate of other users by properly transmitting noises.
+Let $y^n$ denote the jammer's transmission on the $n$th channel, then one can formulate the following sum-rate maximization-minimization problem: